Professor of LawPhone: (410) 706-7437

 JD, 2004, University of Virginia

 Professor Kovarsky remains an active habeas and capital litigator.
-He regularly represents capital prisoners during federal appellate and Supreme Court review of their sentences.
+He regularly represents capital prisoners during federal appellate and Supreme Court review of their sentences, and he has worked on many dozens of penalty cases.
+He argued Ayestas v.
+Davis before the United States Supreme Court during the October 2017 term, with the Court deciding unanimously in the capital inmate's favor.
 He has also represented various professional organizations as federal amicus counsel, including the American Association on Intellectual and Developmental Disabilities (AAIDD) and the American Bar Association (ABA).
-Most recently, he co-wrote the ABA’s Supreme Court Brief in Martinez v.
-Ryan (2012), the case announcing that a federal court may conduct merits review of a state sentence if a prisoner’s state post-conviction lawyer was ineffective.
+He co-wrote the ABA’s Supreme Court Brief in Martinez v.
+Ryan (2012), the landmark case announcing that a federal court may conduct merits review of certain state sentences if a prisoner’s state post-conviction lawyer was ineffective.

 Professor Kovarsky joined the School of Law after a three-year appointment as an Acting Assistant Professor at New York University School of Law.
 Before joining NYU, Professor Kovarsky was a Supreme Court and appellate practitioner in private practice.
 After law school, he clerked for the Honorable Jerry E. Smith on the United States Court of Appeals for the Fifth Circuit.
 He graduated from the University of Virginia School of Law, where he was an Articles Editor for the Virginia Law Review and a John M. Olin Scholar.
 Prior to law school, he was a Senior Data Analytics Associate at what is now the Microsoft ad-serving platform.
 He received his undergraduate degree from Yale, earning awards of Academic Distinction in both Political Science and Economics.